ourresearch/openalex-guts/files-for-datadumps/standard-format/README.txt

 OPENALEX STANDARD-FORMAT README

-This data is updated approximately every two weeks.
+This data is updated approximately once per month.
 Documentation is at https://docs.openalex.org

-If you are looking for the old-style MAG-format, it is now at s3://openalex-mag-format and the documentation is at https://docs.openalex.org/download-snapshot/mag-format